speechbrain/speechbrain/docs/installation.md

 ## Install via PyPI

-Once you have created your Python environment (see instructions below) you can simply type:
+Once you have created your Python environment (see instructions further down below) you can simply type:

 ```
 pip install speechbrain